 Belviq (lorcaserin) is a serotonin 2C receptor agonist indicated for chronic weight management in adults who are obese, or overweight and who have at least one weight-related condition such as high blood pressure, type 2 diabetes, or high cholesterol.

-FDA Approval History for Belviq
+Development History and FDA Approval Process for Belviq

 |Jun 27, 2012|| FDA Approves Belviq to Treat Some Overweight or Obese Adults|